TeeFooLoo/documentation-systems-lab/reference-implementation/atlas-commerce/getting-started/authentication.md

 }
 ```

-Request a new access token from the authorization server and retry the request.
+Request a new access token and retry the request.

 ---